lab-cosmo/chemiscope/paper/paper.md

 ---

 # Summary
-Chemiscope is an interactive visualization tool for exploring structure–property relationships in molecular and materials datasets [@Fraux2020].
-It links a map view, e.g., a low-dimensional embedding or property–property scatter plot, to an interactive 3D structure viewer, streamlining inspection of clusters and outliers by moving between points in feature space and the corresponding atomic configurations.
+Chemiscope is an interactive visualization tool for exploring structure-property relationships in molecular and materials datasets [@Fraux2020].
+It links a map view, e.g., a low-dimensional embedding or property-property scatter plot, to an interactive 3D structure viewer, streamlining inspection of clusters and outliers by moving between points in feature space and the corresponding atomic configurations.